hausen8/EasyProbe/README.md

 ...
 ```

 *Note: MDI commands are called from the hal file in the order they are listed in the ini file.
-So make sure that these MDI commands are either the first or only MDI commands or change the numbers in Probe_postgui.hal*
+So make sure that these MDI commands are either the first or only MDI commands or change the numbers in Probe_postgui.hal.
+Please note that numbers start at 00.*

 ### 3) Edit your HAL